starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### Object (with ABI conformity check)

-This is the recommended type of inputs to use, especially for complex ABI.
+This is the recommended type of input to use, especially for complex ABI.

 ```typescript
 const myFalseUint256 = { high: 1, low: 23456 }; // wrong order ; should be low first